 Coinbase VS Kraken: Crypto Exchange Comparison

-In this comparison guide, we’re going to focus on two well-known and trustworthy crypto exchanges – Coinbase and Kraken.
+In this comparison guide, we’re going to focus on two well-known and trustworthy crypto exchanges from the United States – Coinbase and Kraken.
 You will get an insight into when and how they made their trading debut and how they’ve continued to develop since then.
 We will draw parallels between the two by comparing their services, responsiveness, the types of currencies they support, their reliability, and level of security.

 About the Exchanges